-It is best to mix myrrh with carrier oils such as jojoba, almond, or grape seed oil before applying it to the skin.
+It is best to mix myrrh with carrier oils such as jojoba, almond or grape seed oil before applying it to the skin.
 It can also be mixed with an unscented lotion and used directly on the skin.
-Due to its antioxidant properties, it is great for antiaging, skin rejuvenation, or healing of wounds.
+Due to its antioxidant properties, it is great for anti-aging, skin rejuvenation and wound treatment.

 3. Use as a Cold Compress

-Myrrh oil has many healing properties, therefore add a few drops to a cold compress and apply it directly to any infected or inflamed area for relief.
-It is anti-bacterial, anti-fungal, and helps reduce swelling and inflammation.
+Myrrh oil has many therapeutic properties, therefore add a few drops to a cold compress and apply it directly to any infected or inflamed area for relief.
+It is antibacterial, antifungal and helps to reduce swelling and inflammation.

-It can work as an expectorant to help relieve the symptoms of coughs and cold.
-It can be used to relieve congestion and help reduce phlegm.
+It may work as an expectorant to help relieve the symptoms of coughs and cold.
+Try this oil to to relieve congestion and help reduce phlegm.

-Another myrrh oil use is to help relieve digestive problems such as stomach upset, diarrhea, and indigestion.
+Another popular myrrh oil use is to help relieve digestive problems such as stomach upset, diarrhea and indigestion.